hpcugent/vsc_user_docs/intro-Cloud/ch_ManageVolumes.tex.md

 # Create and manage volumes

-An [OpenStack Volume]{acronym-label="OpenStack Volume" acronym-form="singular+short"} is a block storage device which you attach to instances to enable persistent storage.
+An OpenStack Volume is a block storage device which you attach to instances to enable persistent storage.
 You can attach a volume to a running instance or detach a volume and attach it to another instance at any time.
 You can also create a snapshot from a volume, or